AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Main Results

-We initially evaluate the information loss by considering various pooling operators.
-We compare the downsampled outputs to the original inputs using standard similarity measures (Section~\ref{sec:experiments::similarity}).
-In addition, we examine the computational overhead of each pooling operator (Section~\ref{sec:experiments::latency}).
+We initially evaluate the information loss caused by downsampling with various pooling methods.
+We compare the downsampled and original images using standard similarity measures (Section~\ref{sec:experiments::similarity}).
+In addition, we examine the computational overhead of each pooling method (Section~\ref{sec:experiments::latency}).

-We proceed by testing the performance on various classification tasks when we substitute the network's original pooling layers by \textit{e}MPool, \textit{e}DSCWPool and adaPool (Section~\ref{sec:experiments::imagenet}).
-This pooling layer substitution is performed on widely-used CNN architectures.
-We also provide results for different $\beta$ parameters in a trainable or constant-value manner (Section~\ref{sec:experiments::adapool_param}).
-Additionally, we evaluate several distance- and coefficient-based methods for the approximated average (Section~\ref{sec:experiments::average_methods}).
-Our final classification tests focus on comparisons to other pooling methods (Section~\ref{sec:experiments::pooling_methods}) and pooling layer replacements on the InceptionV3 \cite{szegedy2016rethinking} (Section~\ref{sec:experiments::multi-layer}).
+We proceed by testing the performance of widely-used CNN architectures on ImageNet1K when we substitute the network's original pooling layers by \textit{e}MPool, \textit{e}DSCWPool and adaPool (Section~\ref{sec:experiments::imagenet}).
+We also provide comparisons between different pooling methods (Section~\ref{sec:experiments::pooling_methods}).